css-modules/css-modulesify/README.md

 ### Options:

 - `rootDir`: absolute path to your project's root directory.
-This is optional but providing it will result in better generated classnames.
+This is optional but providing it will result in better generated classnames. css-modulesify will try to use the browserify `basedir` if `rootDir` is not specified, if both are not specified it will use the location from which the command was executed.
 - `output`: path to write the generated css.
 If not provided, you'll need to listen to the `'css stream'` event on the bundle to get the output.
 - `jsonOutput`: optional path to write a json manifest of classnames.
 - `use`: optional array of postcss plugins (by default we use the css-modules core plugins).